 Conditions at the Atimaono plantation were appalling with long hours, heavy labour, poor food and inadequate shelter being provided.
 Harsh punishment was meted out to those who did not work and sickness was prevalent.
 The mortality rate for one group of blackbirded labourers at Atimaono was around 80%, according to an article on Polynesian Slavery published in The Empire, Sydney.

 For the second time in his life John Mahood was overseeing an imprisoned Chinese populace.
-It would be interesting to understand how his prior experience in Canton and his resulting court martial impacted his choices in Tahiti.
+It would be interesting to understand how his prior experience in Canton impacted his choices in Tahiti.

 What is clear is that John Mahood disclosed a very different picture of conditions at Atimaono compared to those presented by plantation owner, William Stewart.
 When visitors were at the plantation, he said, the bell was rung at the correct time to cease labour, but only on such occasions.
 After finishing a long day’s work he was once ordered by Stewart to feed the horses.
 John demurred.
 The manager accused him of insolence, and ordered him to the “calaboose” for thirteen hours on bread and water.
 Rations for John and his wife were stopped.
 John was later sent 25 miles to Papeéte in the charge of a gendarme as a prisoner.
 He duly appeared before the court, was sentenced to gaol, and dismissed from the plantation.